acsl-technion/nuevomatch/README.md

 Tools:
 * ``tool_classifier.exe:`` Use this tool to evaluate NuevoMatch against CutSplit [5], NeuroCuts [4], and TupleMerge [6].
 * ``tool_trace_generator.exe:`` Generates accurate packet traces (5-tuple + matched priority) from ClassBench files with uniform rule distribution.
+* ``tool_locality.exe:`` Locality tool for generating skewed traces.
+Can be used to extract temporal locality from PCAP files (together with tcpdump), or to generate Zipf distribution with various parameters.
 * ``nuevomatch.py:`` Generates NuevoMatch classifiers from ClassBench files.
 * ``ruleset_analysis.py:`` Analyze ClassBench rulesets.
 Mainly used for debugging iSets.
 * ``pack_neurocuts.py:`` Converts NeuroCuts [4] classifiers to binary files that can be read using our native implementation of NeuroCuts.